 Sometimes, problems with AR or DSO simply indicate a change in the business (like an acquisition), or lax collections.
 However, AR that grows more quickly than revenue, or ballooning DSO, can also suggest a desperate company that's trying to boost sales by giving its customers overly generous payment terms.
 Alternately, it can indicate that the company sprinted to book a load of sales at the end of the quarter, like used-car dealers on the 29th of the month.
 (Sometimes, companies do both.)

 Why might an upstanding firm like Luminex do this?
 For the same reason any other company might: to make the numbers.
 Investors don't like revenue shortfalls, and employees don't like reporting them to their superiors.

 Is Luminex sending any potential warning signs?
 Take a look at the chart below, which plots revenue growth against AR growth, and DSO:

 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 FQ = fiscal quarter.

 The standard way to calculate DSO uses average accounts receivable.
 I prefer to look at end-of-quarter receivables, but I've plotted both above.

 Watching the trends

 The numbers don't paint a clear picture.
-For the last fully reported fiscal quarter, Luminex's year-over-year revenue grew 1.3%, and its AR grew 66.9%.
-That's a yellow flag.
-End-of-quarter DSO increased 64.7% over the prior-year quarter.
-It was down 2.3% versus the prior quarter.
+For the last fully reported fiscal quarter, Luminex's year-over-year revenue grew 34.5%, and its AR grew 10.0%.
+That looks OK, but end-of-quarter DSO decreased 18.2% from the prior-year quarter.
+It was up 40.9% versus the prior quarter.
 That demands a good explanation.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Add Luminex to My Watchlist.